coote-andrew/basic-audit-tool/README.md

 - Ensuring resumability and fault tolerance
 - Human-centric design for quick manual triage

-- chat is attached [Slightly censored chat](CensoredChat.md) with a few lines change just to remove some specifics of what I was working on - still waiting on ethics!
+- chat is attached [Slightly censored chat](CensoredChat.md) with a few lines change just to remove some specifics of what I was working on